 Shade variation is inherent in all porcelain and ceramic tiles.
 Tiles may vary from batch to batch when comparing from different productions.
 Many modern tiles replicate the appearance of natural stone or timber.
 These may vary in appearance to imitate the natural product.
 Shade and texture may vary from piece to piece with production runs.
 Taking this all into account, most manufacturers use the V scale for grading the shade or tone variations of a tile.
 Floor tile rating system.

 V4 Substantial variation

-(‘R’ rating) and pendulum slip testing classifications.
-Some specifiers use both methods to evaluate the suitability of a tile for a specific project.
+The principal methods employed to test slip resistance in Australia are the ramp (‘R’ rating) and the pendulum (‘P’ rating) tests.
+Some specifiers use both methods to evaluate if the tile is suitable for a specific project.

 The Pendulum Test (P0 -P5) measures friction between a rubber slider mounted on a pendulum arm and a wet tile.
 This mimics a shoe heel striking a wet tile.
 The slip resistance value is then given a rating (P0 -P5).

 There are two methods to test tiles using the ramp test method: